dwinney/vector_photoproduction/README.md

 Prediction for the unpolarized cross-section for exclusive X(3872) photoproduction at low momentum transfer and high energies of interest for the future EIC.

 #### [Y4220_photoproduction](./executables/Y4220_photoproduction.cpp)
 Prediction for exclusive J/psi and Y(4220) photoproduction at the EIC.

 #### [Zc_photoproduction](./executables/Zc_photoproduction.cpp)
 Unpolarized cross-section predictions for the photoproduction of the Z_c+(3900) and Z_c+(4200) by charged pion exchange.
-Reproduces the results in [3] with up to date widths and .
+Reproduces the results in [3] with up to date decay widths.

 ## PLOTTING
 Plots are automatically created using the JPAC collaboration style guidelines.
 For more information see the [jpacStyle](https://github.com/dwinney/jpacStyle) library.